VRConservation/t4w/07-hardware.md

 ---
-title: To Be Determined
+title: Hardware tech for conservation
-subject: Technology for Wildlife Conservation
+subject: Hardware
-subtitle: Additional topics and considerations
+subtitle: Using the right hardware for monitoring and protection
 short_title: 4.
 Hardware
 date: 2025-12-01
 authors: